saramclean17/UCI_Homework_McLean/D3-Challenge/README.md

 2. Smoking
 3. Healthcare Access

-In the scatter plot, comparing obesity and poverty rate shows that Colorado has the lowest obesity rate and a lower poverty rate, though not the lowest.
+In the scatter plot, an example of the data is comparing obesity and poverty rate which shows that Colorado has the lowest obesity rate and a lower poverty rate, though not the lowest.
 While  West Virginia, Arkansas and Mississippi show the highest obesity rates.
 Mississippi and New Mexico are highest in poverty rates.
+Overall, having access to good healthcare and higher incomes in general leads to healthier lives with less instances of risk factors.

 ![image](https://github.com/saramclean17/UCI_Homework_McLean/blob/master/D3-Challenge/Images/7-animated-scatter.gif)